waynieoaks/I-surrender/README.md

 **Note:** Menyoo will re-apply the model after respawn so if you do not change this, you will see Michael for a few seconds after  respawn.

 #### Enhanced Native Trainer / PC Trainer: ####
 There does not appear to be a way to disable such a feature in **ENT**.
 You seem to always spawn at the hospital regardless.
+The same with PC Trainer - I cannot find a way to disable the change character feature.

 #### Other trainers: ####
 Check the settings file or menu to see if it is possible to turn the feature of changing model on respawn off - unfortunately there are a few trainers that do not allow this.